estruyf/blog-content/content/posts/2021-02-16-using-doctor-in-github-actions-to-generate-your-documenation.md

 - Click on **Secrets**
 - Add for using `password` authentication, you need the `USERNAME`, `PASSWORD`, and `SITEURL` secrets.

-{{< caption "/2021/02/github2.png" "The required GitHub secrets"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAAA9SURBVG3BuRGAQBADwdE+R/6pAtatIVyoolvndVsRrF78MyAqGjqTVcnb3sPMYMyhoCqbUGDzIUF3Y0wgHiu5ESCBhKb8AAAAAElFTkSuQmCC" "923" >}}
+{{< caption-new "/uploads/2021/02/github2.png" "The required GitHub secrets"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAAA9SURBVG3BuRGAQBADwdE+R/6pAtatIVyoolvndVsRrF78MyAqGjqTVcnb3sPMYMyhoCqbUGDzIUF3Y0wgHiu5ESCBhKb8AAAAAElFTkSuQmCC" "923" >}}

 ## Running your GitHub Actions workflow

 Suppose the workflow and its secrets are in place.
 It is time to push your code.
 Once you did that, the Github Actions workflow will automatically start.

-{{< caption "/2021/02/github3.png" "Publish your documentation flow in action"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABmSURBVE3BQQ7CMAxFwefEoFiQy7FgwenbQ2AV0fygLioxY5/tPXP7UmvFqyOJzCSiYWacXLNyv11xdw7LsvJ4vshMJHEqICbGPsQ+xNBEEr13IgIz4+CtBf9KMdwLLQL3C5oTSfwAOFQs+deGpB4AAAAASUVORK5CYII=" "771" >}}
+{{< caption-new "/uploads/2021/02/github3.png" "Publish your documentation flow in action"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABmSURBVE3BQQ7CMAxFwefEoFiQy7FgwenbQ2AV0fygLioxY5/tPXP7UmvFqyOJzCSiYWacXLNyv11xdw7LsvJ4vshMJHEqICbGPsQ+xNBEEr13IgIz4+CtBf9KMdwLLQL3C5oTSfwAOFQs+deGpB4AAAAASUVORK5CYII=" "771" >}}

 *Happy documenting*